VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ## **Step 1: Creating Virtual Disks in VirtualBox**

-In this lab, additional virtual disks were created and attached to the Kali Linux VM in VirtualBox to simulate working with multiple physical drives.
-Each new disk was provisioned as a dynamically allocated virtual disk with a virtual size of 2 GB.
+To simulate working with multiple physical drives, two additional **2 GB virtual disks** were added to the Kali Linux VM using VirtualBox.
+These disks are **dynamically allocated**, meaning VirtualBox creates a “virtual” disk file that only consumes host storage as data is written.

-The reason 2 GB was chosen is intentional.
-When working with Logical Volume Management (LVM), you need enough raw space to actually demonstrate realistic storage management tasks: creating multiple partitions, turning those partitions into physical volumes, and then grouping them into one volume group.
-If the disk is too small, you cannot meaningfully split it into multiple partitions and still have usable storage in each.
-Around 2 GB is a good lower bound for this project because it lets you do things like:
+Choosing **2 GB** isn’t arbitrary.
-- Split one disk into multiple ~600–700 MB partitions
+For Logical Volume Management (LVM) to be meaningful, you need enough raw space to:
-- Create another disk with a ~1 GB partition
+- Create multiple partitions on one drive
-- Add them all into a single logical pool and still have space left to extend a logical volume later
+- Combine them into a volume group

-In other words, 2 GB is not an arbitrary number.
-It is large enough to support multiple partitions and LVM operations but still small enough that you are not wasting host storage.
+- Leave room for future extensions or resizing tests

-When adding these disks in VirtualBox, they were created as dynamically allocated.
-This means VirtualBox reserves a “Virtual Size,” but it does not immediately consume that full amount on the host system.
-Instead, it only consumes “Actual Size,” which grows as the guest OS actually writes data to the disk.
+Disks smaller than about 2 GB make this difficult, since partitioning and LVM metadata require some overhead.

-- Virtual Size is the maximum capacity the VM sees.
-In this case, for each new virtual hard drive, that is 2 GB
+2 GB is therefore the **minimum recommended size** for practicing LVM while keeping the host storage footprint small.

-- Actual Size is how much space is currently being used on the physical host to store the contents of that drive.
-On a new, empty drive this is only a few megabytes
+### Understanding Virtual Size vs Actual Size

-This has two practical implications for anyone repeating this project:
+- **Virtual Size**: The maximum space the VM *thinks* it has (e.g., 2 GB).
-1. You can safely create multiple virtual disks at sizes that look “big” on paper without immediately filling your host machine’s real storage
+- **Actual Size**: The real space currently used on your host drive (often only a few MB when newly created).

-2. You should not be afraid to over-provision slightly in VirtualBox.
-Giving yourself a 20 GB root disk and a few extra 2 GB practice disks does not mean you are instantly losing 26 GB of laptop SSD.
-You only pay for what is actually written inside the VM
+Because of this, don’t hesitate to allocate generous virtual space for testing.
+A 20 GB system disk plus a few extra 2 GB practice drives will not immediately consume 26 GB on your host — VirtualBox grows each file only as data is written.

-This setup models a real multi-drive or multi-LUN Linux server, which is important when practicing LVM because LVM is most useful in environments that do not rely on a single physical disk.
+This setup mirrors a real multi-disk Linux environment, where administrators manage multiple storage devices or logical units (LUNs) instead of one large monolithic disk.

 <img width="1915" height="937" alt="image" src="https://github.com/user-attachments/assets/1fd9f58d-1af6-4b1f-8591-a6d7ca6444f4" />